MicrosoftDocs/security/zero-trust/deploy/identity.md

  - Check out our [deployment guidance](/azure/active-directory/conditional-access/plan-conditional-access) and [best practices](https://aka.ms/resilientaad) for resilient Conditional Access policies.

+<a name='register-devices-with-azure-ad-to-restrict-access-from-vulnerable-and-compromised-devices'></a>

-#### Register devices with Azure AD to restrict access from vulnerable and compromised devices
+#### Register devices with Microsoft Entra ID to restrict access from vulnerable and compromised devices

 Follow these steps:

-1. [Enable Azure AD Hybrid Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid) or [Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid).
-If you are managing the user's laptop/computer, bring that information into Azure AD and use it to help make better decisions.
+1. [Enable Microsoft Entra hybrid join](/azure/active-directory/devices/concept-azure-ad-join-hybrid) or [Microsoft Entra join](/azure/active-directory/devices/concept-azure-ad-join-hybrid).
+If you are managing the user's laptop/computer, bring that information into Microsoft Entra ID and use it to help make better decisions.
 For example, you may choose to allow rich client access to data (clients that have offline copies on the computer) if you know the user is coming from a machine that your organization controls and manages.
 If you do not bring this in, you will likely choose to block access from rich clients, which may result in your users working around your security or using shadow IT.

 2. Enable the [Intune](/mem/intune/remote-actions/device-management) service within Microsoft Endpoint Manager (EMS) for managing your users' mobile devices and [enroll devices](/mem/intune/enrollment/device-enrollment).
 The same can be said about user mobile devices as about laptops: The more you know about them (patch level, jailbroken, rooted, etc.), the more you are able to trust or mistrust them and provide a rationale for why you block/allow access.